 Same with an app.
-If the user experience feels jilting, confusing, or doesn’t remain grounded in a similar aesthetic or flow, there are probably other apps you can use, so you’ll be likely to leave and never return.
-Consistency can take many forms: visual, functional, internal, and external, and more.
+If the user experience feels jilting, confusing or doesn’t remain grounded in a similar aesthetic or flow, there are probably other apps you can use, so you’ll be likely to leave and never return.
+Consistency can take many forms: visual, functional, internal, external, and more.

 Explore more in order to understand the nitty-gritty, but don’t forget this common UI principal and fundamental UX design problem when designing any piece of tech.

 2. Design for Scannability